 Conclusion

-This is the first study describing and comparing the cutaneous and ear canal microbiota of non-allergic and allergic GSDs, showing that allergic dogs have a significantly different bacterial community composition and significantly lower species richness (alpha diversity).
+This study describes and compares the cutaneous and ear canal microbiota of non-allergic and allergic GSDs, showing that allergic dogs have a significantly different bacterial community composition and significantly lower species richness (alpha diversity).
 The skin and ear canal microbiota of non-allergic GSDs is highly variable, and the ear canal has a significantly lower species richness than the body skin.

 Acknowledgment